Parallel Maximum Clique Algorithms with Applications to Network Analysis and Storage: Bounds on maximum clique size

-We stress that it becomes tedious to detail every relevant performance enhancement inside our implementation and refer interested readers to the code itself.
+In the interest of space and to keep the presentation simple, we have left out several details on performance enhancement that we have in our implementation.
+(We make the code available online for interested readers).
 To give a small example, we use an adjacency matrix structure for small graphs in order to facilitate $O(1)$ edge checks.
 We use a fast $O(d)$ neighborhood set intersection procedure, and have many other optimizations throughout the code.

-In the overall procedure, we believe the following steps are most important: \begin{compactitem}[$\cdot$] \item finding a good initial clique via our heuristic, \item using the smallest to largest ordering in the main loop; this helps ensure that neighborhoods of high degree vertices are as small as possible, \item using efficient data structures for all the operations and graph updates, and \item aggressively using $k$-core bounds and coloring bounds to remove vertices early. \end{compactitem}